-In the CVM instance where data is to be restored, install PostgreSQL on the same version as that of the backup data.
-If PostgreSQL has already been installed, this step can be skipped.
+In the CVM instance where data is to be restored to, install PostgreSQL on the same version as that of the backup data.
+If PostgreSQL has already been installed, skip this step.

-This document shows you how to install PostgreSQL 10 and restore data on a CentOS 7-based CVM instance.
+This document shows you how to install PostgreSQL 10 and restore data in a CentOS 7 CVM instance.

 yum install https://download.postgresql.org/pub/repos/yum/reporpms/EL-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm yum install postgresql10-server postgresql10-contrib postgresql10 postgresql10.x86_64